 Once you have selected the teacher, choose the students that you would like to transfer by clicking on them.
 Student names will appear blue with a check mark next to them when they are going to be transferred to another teacher.
 You can select as many students as you would like to transfer to that teacher.

-Then click the green "Transfer" button at the bottom of the page.
-The next page will prompt you to double-check the students you are transferring and the teacher to whom you are transferring them.
+Then click the green "Transfer" button.
+A popup will prompt you to double-check the students you are transferring and the teacher to whom you are transferring them.
 Press the red "Transfer Students" button when you've confirmed the move.

 Your students will move along with their data, ensuring that they transfer seamlessly to their new class.
 Their new teacher will have access to this data and have a good understanding of these students' progress and performance.